factopolis/factopolis/content/docs/contributing.md

 * Video (including YouTube, raw video files, and embedded players)
 * Audio
 * Twitter
-* Transcripts
+* Transcripts and prepared remarks
 * Web sites which don't fit into one of the above types, such as news articles.

-Video and/or audio sources are generally preferable to text-only, though whenever possible both should be provided.
+[Video and/or audio sources](/docs/video-sources) are generally preferable to text-only, though whenever possible both should be provided.
 To find text sources, adding "transcript" to a search for an event often produces favorable results.

 Excellent video sources include: